by Jodie Renner, editor and author, www.JodieRenner.com

 Em dash (—) Ctrl+Alt+minus (far top right, on the number pad).
 CMS uses no spaces around em dashes; AP puts spaces on each side of em-dashes

-En dash (–) Ctrl+minus (far top right, on the number pad)
+En dash (–) Ctrl+minus (far top right, on the number pad).
+Usually has a space on both sides.

 D. Advanced Uses of the Dash (Em Dash):